Business Network Security Can Stop More Than a Virus

 In certain ways, the COVID-19 scams and phishing expeditions spread faster than the virus itself.

-Zoom, the video web conference streaming platform, which so many remote workers turned to stay in contact with their coworkers, was repeatedly hacked and ultimately surrendered over a half–million account users’ information.
+Zoom, the video web conference streaming platform, which so many remote workers turned to stay in contact with their coworkers, was repeatedly hacked.
+It ultimately surrendered over a half–million account users’ information.
 Along with the increase in remote workers, Americans also increased their use of the internet for gathering news, shopping and communication.
 Cybercriminals increased their focus on those channels.

 ZDNet, which reports on business technology, reported that the attacks came from all over the globe, too.
 State-sponsored attempts came from China, North Korea and Russia attempted to bilk information from unwary web surfers with spiked documents, spear-phishing lures, and malware campaigns.